zenml-io/mlstacks/docs/book/stacks/stack-specification.md

 ### `metadata`

 This field defines the metadata of the component.
-This is a dictionary with the following fields:
+This is an (optional) dictionary with the following fields:

 #### `config`